 - a.
-During the year ended December 31, 2015, Buena Esperanza Limitada, S.A. obtained financing from a Nicaragua based bank of \$500,000.
-The loan is secured, bears interest at 9.50% and matures in 6 years.
-Principal and interest payments are due monthly in 72 equal installments. - b.
-During the year ended December 31, 2015, Buena Esperanza Limitada, S.A. obtained financing from private lenders for \$20,000.
-The loans are unsecured.
-The loans bear interest at 18%, and mature in a year.
-Principal and interest payments are due monthly in 12 equal installments and a balloon payment in the month 12. - c.
-During the year ended December 31, 2015, the Group, obtained financing from a private lender for \$350,000.
-The loan is unsecured, bears interest at 8% and matures in a year.
-Interest payments are due monthly with principal ballooning in month 12.
+During the year ended December 31, 2016, the Group, obtained financing from a private lender for \$100,000.
+The loan is unsecured, bears interest at 8.5% and matures in a year.
+Interest payments are due monthly with principal ballooning in month 18. - b.
+During the year ended December 31, 2016, the Group, obtained financing from a private lender for \$50,000.
+The loan is unsecured, bears interest at 15% and matures in a year.
+Interest payments are accrued monthly with principal and accrued ballooning in month 12.